-ICICI Direct margin facility is very useful when you are short of cash but still want to buy stocks in large quantities or trade big for short term gains.
+ICICI Direct margin trading facility (MTF) is very useful when you are short of cash but still want to buy stocks in large quantities or trade big for short term gains.

 Stock trading is the technique of making money through buying and selling stocks.
 To make decent profits from trading opportunities, you need enough capital to trade.
 Putting small capital in trading keeps your risk lower but the profits made are also small.
 Sometimes, you may find more than one stocks to trade but the money in your trading account is small.

 How to deal with such situations?
 Margin trading is the answer to this problem.
 Margin means borrowed money for stock trading.
 Stock brokers lend money to a margin account holder to buy more stocks with the limited cash available.
 It is like leverage trading stocks.

 Understanding margin trading is important for you as a trader.
 This is because margin is not only limited to buying securities on margin but it is also necessary for short selling of stocks.
 It allows you to make money in falling markets by shorting a stock in intraday trading.
 You can not short a stock in delivery trading.
 You need a margin trading account to get margin.
 You can get it activated easily alongside your delivery trading account by signing some documents.

 Earlier, margin trading facility was available to day traders only.
 However, now buying on margin is available to swing traders as well as positional traders also.
 However, short selling trade is not applicable for these traders.